Built-in Plugin

 add-reviewer

-: Select one from the repository's direct members, add as revieweradd-reviewer-from-group-members
+: Select one reviewer directly from repository members and add them as a revieweradd-reviewer-from-group-members

-: Select one from the repository's parent organization (direct parent organization), add as revieweradd-reviewer-from-outside-collaborator-members
+: Select one reviewer from the repository's parent organization (direct superior organization) and add them as a revieweradd-reviewer-from-outside-collaborator-members

-: Select one from the repository's external collaborators, add as reviewerremove-reviewer
+: Select one reviewer from the repository's external collaborators and add them as a reviewerremove-reviewer

 : Remove specified members from existing reviewersadd-assignee